 You can see all of the 2017 films I watched this year here.

-Posted on December 31, 2017, in Top List and tagged 120 battements par minute, Angela Robinson, Angelina Jolie, Beach Rats, Ben Safdie, Bill Morrison, BPM, Ceyda Torun, Chemi Bednieri Ojakhi, Dawson City: Frozen Time, Dee Rees, Eliza Hittman, First They Killed My Father, Francis Lee, Gods Own Country, Good Time, John Carroll Lynch, Josh Safdie, Kedi, Lone Scherfig, Lucky, Michael Showalter, Mudbound, My Happy Family, Nana Ekvtimishvili, Patty Jenkins, Professor Marston & the Wonder Women, Robin Campillo, Simon Groß, The Big Sick, Their Finest, Wonder Woman.
+Posted on December 31, 2017, in Top List and tagged 120 battements par minute, Angela Robinson, Angelina Jolie, Beach Rats, Ben Safdie, Bill Morrison, BPM, Ceyda Torun, Chemi Bednieri Ojakhi, Dawson City: Frozen Time, Dee Rees, Eliza Hittman, Favorite Fifteen, First They Killed My Father, Francis Lee, Gods Own Country, Good Time, John Carroll Lynch, Josh Safdie, Kedi, Lone Scherfig, Lucky, Michael Showalter, Mudbound, My Happy Family, Nana Ekvtimishvili, Patty Jenkins, Professor Marston & the Wonder Women, Robin Campillo, Simon Groß, The Big Sick, Their Finest, Wonder Woman.
 Bookmark the permalink.
 2 Comments.